Chillsoda/post-install-config/README.md

 1.)
 Configure Roles:

 Access the Admin Panel and navigate to Agents > Roles to configure roles.
+Create the role of Supreme Admin.

 2.)
 Configure Departments:

  Navigate to Agents > Departments to configure departments.
+Create the System Admin department.

 3.)
 Configure Teams:

 Navigate to Agents > Teams to configure teams.
+Create level 1 and two support teams.

 4.)
 Allow Anyone to Create Tickets: